vonthethird/cs-1405/README.md

 - I've pretty much mastered writing/reading JSON files and applying them to JS programs
 - I have a good understanding of how to use Unix shells and even write bash files
 - Started up the very basic foundations of a [Selenium WebDriver](https://selenium.dev/documentation/en/webdriver/) automated testing application in Python, but abandoned it due to other priorities at Trapeze Labs
 - Now I'm in the Programming Fundamentals class at [Snow College](https://www.snow.edu/news/snow-college-ranked-number-one-in-the-nation.html) to have a formal education about how to be a programmer and learn C++ to discipline my programming skills by learning the raw foundations of how code works.
+I'm majoring in Software Engineering.

 I created this repo for a _few_ reasons:
 1. Keep track of my CS-1405 lab files, CS-1400 notes, and anything else involved with this class.